 10c.
 Main Street, Repton.
 Approaching this village from a southerly direction, a rare 1930s' Stanton 1 concrete column can be seen.
-The column is today topped with a newer steel swan neck bracket and top-entry Philips MI 50 35 W SOX lantern.
+The column is today topped with a newer steel swan neck bracket and top-entry Philips MI 50 35 Watt SOX lantern.
 It is likely that this installation has always featured a metal bracket, rather than having a concrete bracket that was later replaced; the original bracket would have been more ornate than the present offering is, however.

 The top-entry version of the MI 50 is rare in Derbyshire; Thorn's ubiquitous Beta 5 having pipped Philips to the post (easy for me to say).